StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 {{< quizdown >}}

+## True or False: In the seven days of re-creation, there is a progression from separation towards filling. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-true-or-false-in-the-seven-days-of-re-creation-there-is-a-progression-from-separation-towards-filling}

+1. [x] True
+1. [ ] False

+## The second pair of Genesis re-creation days is focused on acts of: {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-the-second-pair-of-genesis-re-creation-days-is-focused-on-acts-of}

+1. [ ] Separation only
+1. [x] Separation and filling
+1. [ ] Filling only

 ## Select the correct pairing of acts of separation and filling in day three of re-creation. {#evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4-src-ichthys-select-the-correct-pairing-of-acts-of-separation-and-filling-in-day-three-of-re-creation}